mailchimp/content-style-guide/08-writing-technical-content.html.md

 **Digestibility**
 - Cut or tighten redundancies, gerunds, adverbs, and passive constructions.
-- Use a simpler word.
+- Use the simplest word.
 - Limit paragraphs to three sentences.

 **Consistency**
-- Use the labels and terminology used in MailChimp app.
+- Use the labels and terminology used in the MailChimp app.
 - Use specific, active verbs for certain tasks.
 - Choose basic words and phrases to facilitate consistency across translated content.

 **Helpfulness**
-- Stay conversational; use contractions when appropriate.
+- Stay conversational, using contractions when appropriate.
 - Avoid qualifiers that muddy meaning.
 - Express understanding when appropriate.
 - Craft clear transitions from section to section to orient the reader.